 The Institute hopes that the effective use of housing contracts along with the prospect of MIT's blocking registration or graduation will serve as a deterrent to students who might otherwise fail to fulfill their financial commitments to their FSILG.
 FSILGs wishing to make use of this assistance should contact the Associate Dean of Fraternities, Sororities, and Independent Living Groups.

 IV (3).
-Expectations of Citizenship and Recognition of FSILGs
+MIT FSILG Relationship Statement and Recognition Policy